rsmpi/rsmpi/README.md

 }
 ```

-NOTE on safety: `#[derive(EquivalenceFromAnyBytes)]` should be used in almost all circumstances.
+NOTE on safety: `#[derive(Equivalence)]` should be used in almost all circumstances.
 This derive is required to safely receive directly into values of the designated type.
 If any
 fields of your struct are not safely transmutable from any arbitrary bytes (for example, `bool` or
-an enum), then you will be unable to derive `EquivalenceFromAnyBytes`.
+an enum), then you will be unable to derive `Equivalence`.
 This is because the MPI
 standard does not require type checking, so there is no protection against mis-matched messages.
 In
-this case, you can wrap your receive buffer with `MaybeUninit`.
-In most HPC applications and
+this case, you should instead use `#[derive(EquivalenceUnsafe)]`.
+Then you can simply wrap your
-environments, you should consider it low-risk to do this and just call `assume_init` on the receive
+receive buffer with `MaybeUninit`.
+In most HPC applications and environments, you should consider
-buffer.
-If you're exposing your MPI application to, say, the Internet, then it is recommended you
+it low-risk to do this and just call `assume_init` on the receive buffer.
+If you're exposing your
-only use types in your struct that implement `EquivalenceFromAnyBytes` (e.g. `u8` instead of
+MPI application to, say, the Internet, then it is recommended you only use types in your struct
-`bool`).
+that implement `EquivalenceFromAnyBytes` (e.g. use `mpi::Bool` instead of `bool`).

 ## Documentation